 Easter celebrations often include attending a church service, enjoying a potluck, and participating in a classic Easter egg hunt.
-Here are some more Easter activities you can enjoy with your family and friends
+With our current stay-at-home mandate, we need to get creative!
+Here are some other Easter activities you can enjoy with your family at home.

 Build Easter Egg Towers